geospatialem/conferences/2015/GirlDevelopIt-Photoshop.md

 ### Magic wand
 * Check out the `Sample size` drop-down menu
+* Check out the `Tolerance` to select more/less within your project.
 * Use `Reselect/Deselect`
+* `Shift` adds a selection
+* Utilize the `Select inverse` option

+### Remove an area
+`Alt/option` + `-`

 ### Lasso
+Erasing is destructive, ensure you have made a duplicate layer, and/or are using an embedded image before proceeding.
 * **Magnetic Lasso:** Differentiate between a person's head with a landscape background
 * **Polygonal Lasso:** POLYGONS!